 Currently, around three billion people worldwide have email accounts; and, according to the data, more than 306 billion emails are sent and received each day.
 Many of these emails, however, are unsolicited and considered spam.

 Your email campaigns might increase the visitors to a specific page of your website, but they may not necessarily lead to new sales.
 Just like other online users, your prospective customers have short attention spans.
 To convert leads into buyers, you need to grab their attention immediately – ideally, within the first few seconds of them opening your email.
-So, it is important to make sure that your email templates have a few key elements right off the bat:
+So, it is important to make sure that your email strategy has a few key elements right off the bat:

 - You can include emojis in the subject line as well as the content to make it stand out more (if that’s appropriate for your brand and industry)